Office of the United States Trade Representative.

 For general questions about this notice, contact Assistant General Counsel Philip Butler or Director of Industrial Goods Justin Hoffmann at (202) 395-5725.
 For specific questions on customs classification or implementation of the product exclusions identified in the Annex to this notice, contact email@example.com.

 Start Supplemental Information

-Under the October 24 notice, requests for exclusion had to identify the product subject to the request in terms of the physical characteristics that distinguish the product from other products within the relevant eight-digit subheading covered by the $300 billion action.
+Under the July 11 notice, requests for exclusion had to identify the product subject to the request in terms of the physical characteristics that distinguish the product from other products within the relevant eight-digit subheading covered by the $34 billion action.
 Requestors also had to provide the ten-digit subheading of the HTSUS most applicable to the particular product requested for exclusion, and could submit information on the ability of U.S. Customs and Border Protection to administer the requested exclusion.
-Requestors were asked to provide the quantity and value of the Chinese-origin product that the requestor purchased in the last three years, among other information.
+Requestors were asked to provide the quantity and value of the Chinese-origin product that the requestor purchased in the last three years.
 With regard to the rationale for the requested exclusion, requests had to address the following factors:

 - Whether the imposition of additional duties on the particular product would cause severe economic harm to the requestor or other U.S. interests.